UMR-CNRS-7267/Metacongo_Paper/README.md

 ## Clustering assembly

-For this step we want to explore the presence of AMR genes but in all assembly
+For this step, we want to explore the presence of AMR genes in all assembly

 $ mkdir WHOLE_ASSEMBLY && cd WHOLE_ASSEMBLY